 Sourdough baking is an incredible baking adventure and it can begin in your kitchen today.
 It is an art and it is so rewarding to pull a crusty artisan or a soft sandwich loaf out of the oven.
 In the post we will begin in the very beginning of sourdough, starting with the first tablespoon of flour and water to make a starter.
 We will take you through the day by day steps to have a successful baking experience.
-If this looks too time consuming you may email me to receive a small jar of mature sourdough starter.
-I do ask for $6 to cover the packing/shipping cost.

 The first step is getting a good high quality flour.
 The best flour I have found is the King Arthur Brand.
 In the professional sourdough baking world this is one of the top flours.
 I, personally, have tried many different types of flour to feed my starter but keep coming back to this brand.
 A high quality flour is a must to have a successful baking day.
 If you would like more of an explanation on flours check out this post.
 I use our well water for feeding my starter and for mixing bread.
 DO NOT use chlorinated water as it will kill your starter.
 Spring water and bottled water will also work.
 I use either a glass measuring bowl with a lid or thes Princess House Glass bowls with lids.
 I allow the starter to set uncovered for 8 hours and then I cover it so it doesn’t get a hard crust on top.

 Day 1: In a large container with a lid, combine 6 cups King Arthur Bread Flour and 6 cups King Arthur White Whole Wheat Flour.
-This will be you flour mixture to only feed your starter.
+This will be your flour mixture to only feed your starter.
 When making your bread dough you will use all whole grain wheat flour and not any bread flour.
 Starter Day 1: In a separate glass bowl/jar combine 1 tablespoon of the mixed flour and 1 tablespoon water.
 Stir well.
 Set the bowl on the counter uncovered for 8 hours.
 Cover lightly.
 Reserve the remaining flour in a tight container to feed your starter.

 Day 2, Left–starter 24 hours after is was mixed.
 We have 1 bubble.
 Right–starter is fed 2 tablespoon of our reserve flour mixture and 2 tablespoons water.
 Allow to set at room temperature uncovered for 8 hours.
 Cover lightly.
 I just lay a lid over top or you can use a coffee filter.